 We’ll be telling you everything you’ve ever wanted to know about Egypt in this article, so sit back, relax and get ready to dive into the world of mummies, Tutankhamun and camels as we take you on your 8-day Egypt itinerary adventure.

-But before we jet off, let’s find out where Egypt is situated on the great map of the world.
+But before we jet off to tell you all about what to do in Egypt for 10 days, let’s find out where Egypt is situated on the great map of the world.

 Where Is Egypt?

 Egypt is located in North East Africa in the Middle East and is bordered by Libya, Sudan, Jordan, Israel, Saudi Arabia, the Mediterranean Sea and the Red Sea.
-The city’s capital is Cairo which is in Northern Egypt and 65 kilometres (100 miles) south of the Mediterranean Sea.
+Cairois the capital city of Egypt and is situated in Northern Egypt and 65 kilometres (100 miles) south of the Mediterranean Sea.